Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/migration_guide.md

 ciphertext = operation_result.result
 ```

 Now in `azure-keyvault-keys` you can perform these cryptographic operations by using a `CryptographyClient`.
 The key used to create the client will be used for these operations.
+Cryptographic operations are now performed locally by the client, rather than remotely by Key Vault.

 ```python
 from azure.keyvault.keys.crypto import CryptographyClient, EncryptionAlgorithm